HOW TO OVERCOME THE INTERMEDIATE LEARNING PLATEAU IN ITALIAN

 1. IMPROVE YOUR ITALIAN LISTENING WITH LYRICSTRAINING

 Improve your listening skills dramatically by active listening.
-Listening to Italian songs can be an enjoyable pastime, but you don’t really internalize the new combinations of words until you listen to it actively.
+Listening to Italian songs can be an enjoyable pastime, but you don’t internalize the new combinations of words until you listen to them actively.

 How can you do it?

 - You set your level of Italian (beginner, intermediate or advanced)

 - As you watch the music video that you have chosen, the lyrics are presented below

 You can listen to the song and read the lyrics.
 Nice…and boring.
 The most fun and productive approach is to fill the gaps with the missing words in the lyrics.

 This is a killer method, that other than helping you reinforce your Italian grammar and learn new expressions will help you better your ability to recognize sounds.